 If you are undergoing any long-term medical treatment you should also bring a letter from your doctor, counselor, or hospital specialist.

 You can bring as much money as you like, in any form, into the UK, but are advised against carrying large amounts of cash.
 You just need enough to last until you have opened, and transferred money into, a bank account.
 Around £300 to £500 in cash should be enough.
 You can bring in additional money in traveler’s cheques that can be cashed in banks, post offices, and airports.

 Tuition and accommodation fees

 Many airlines have a restrictive weight or size allowance for check-in luggage, so check with your airline before you leave.
-Others airlines, such as Virgin Atlantic have discounted fares and high baggage allowances, you can check it on their website.
+Other airlines, such as Virgin Atlantic have discounted fares and high baggage allowances, you can check them on their website.

 There are some restrictions on what you can bring into the UK and items should be for personal use only.
 Visit the Home Office website for details.